ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

 The Nodebook will indicate the sheet had passed quality control by adding a ✔️**green checkmark** beside each section.
 The Nodebook will also generate an interactive plot for you to explore, summarizing the tags released over time, by species.

-If there is information that fails quality control, you should fix the source file (potentially speaking to the researcher) and try again.
+If there is information that fails these quality control checks, you should fix the source file (potentially requiring confirmation of accurate fixes from the researcher) and try again.

 ![Tag 1](../fig/tag1_summary.JPG)